panzerdp/dmitripavlutin.com/content/posts/055-array-operations/index.md

 Tips:

 * `array.unshift()` mutates the array in place.
+* `array.unshift(item1, item2, ..., itemN)` can insert multiple items.

 ### 10.3 Spread operator

 You can insert items in an array in an immutable manner by combining the spread operator with the array literal.

 Appending an item at the *end of an array*: